 In my life I have had the pleasure to live in and travel to several countries, first with my parents and now with my little family, thus giving me the opportunity to get first hand experience with different cultures, religions and languages.
 I was born in India to Hindu parents, have lived in Muslim Pakistan, in Christian USA, Germany and Sweden, atheist Czechoslovakia and Buddhist/Confucian China.
-I have visited over 30 countries as a tourist.
+I have visited almost 40 countries as a tourist.
 Over time I have learned (and unfortunately also partially forgotten) Hindi, English, Urdu, German, Spanish, Swedish and some Mandarin Chinese.

 In all these countries, with their different cultures and religions, I seldom had problems finding friends and relating with people.
 I realized, that in all these places, people shared similar ambitions and aspirations, conquered life’s challenges and sought pleasure and fulfillment by attaining social, financial and personal goals which were not so different from one another, even though spread across the globe.
 Life of those with similar academic and economic backgrounds followed similar patterns no matter which part of the world they lived in.

 Of course you can not compare the life patterns of the super rich with those living on poverty level.
 But for those in the middle-income group, especially with academic backgrounds, I noticed that the patterns of life seemed to converge.
 During school and college-going age, naturally, everyone my age was also going to school or college.
 But even in the following years, similar patterns ensued for a great number of my friends and colleagues around the globe.
 The vast majority in the same age group seemed to be starting their first jobs, getting married, entering parenthood, purchasing property etc. in waves.
 Also, negative news, such as divorces or sickness of parents, children, or of my friends themselves seemed to come bundled.

 This made me think about Universal Stages of Life.